-The Step Up homeownership program provides 3.5% down payment assistance on Federal Housing Administration (FHA) loans and 3% down payment assistance on conventional loans approved by the state housing finance authority (HFA).
+The Step Up homeownership program provides assistance of 4% of the sales price (capped at $10,000) on Federal Housing Administration (FHA) loans, Department of Veterans Affairs (VA) loans, and conventional loans approved by the state housing finance authority (HFA).

-Applicants must use the money to purchase a new or existing home in Alabama and must occupy the home within 60 days of closing.
+Applicants must use the money to purchase a new or existing home in Alabama.
 Also, homebuyers must apply for either an FHA or HFA Advantage loan through a participating lender.
 Other eligibility requirements include:

 - Annual income at or below $130,600